BrentWeiffenbach/Grace/README.md

 Run the onboard on the TurtleBot by running `roslaunch onboard.launch`.

+## To Test

+* Verify that the logic in Semantic SLAM is the same

 ## Known Issues

 * Need to tune min distance choice for frontiers